MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

     1. If enabled, PCR duplicates are filtered using Picard `MarkDuplicates` for SE and PE reads and using `paleomix rmdup_collapsed` for collapsed reads (see the :ref:`other_tools` section).
 PCR filtering is carried out per library.

-    2. If mapDamage based rescaling of quality scores is, quality scores of bases that are potentially the result of *post-mortem* DNA damage are recalculated using a damage model built using mapDamage2.0 [Jonsson2013]_.
+    2. If mapDamage based rescaling of quality scores is, quality scores of bases that are potentially the result of *postmortem* DNA damage are recalculated using a damage model built using mapDamage2.0 [Jonsson2013]_.

     3. The resulting BAMs are indexed and validated using Picard `ValidateSamFile`.
 Mapped reads at each position of the alignments are compared using the query name, sequence, and qualities.
 If a match is found, it is assumed to represent a duplication of input data (see :ref:`troubleshooting_bam`).